-- Despite of high variability, tendencies of decreasing biomass of the nitrogen-fixing cyanobacteria (genera Aphanizomenon, Nodularia and Anabaena) are visible in the Gulf of Riga, Gulf of Finland, and Arkona Sea for the period studied (1990-2011).
-An increase seems to occur in the Bothnian Sea (1998-2011). - The cyanobacterial biomass indicator confirms the patchy distribution of cyanobacteria seen in satellite images and supports the need for data from different areas of the Baltic Sea.
-For example some years with low cyanobacteria biomass in the Arkona Sea and Bornholm Sea (2004, 2005) showed high biomass in the Eastern Gotland Sea. - The Cyanobacteria biomass indicator and the widely used satellite data support each other.
-Whereas satellite data present spatial distribution patterns of surface accumulations, the Cyanobacteria biomass indicator delivers real biomass data (on genus level) from representative stations of each sea area.
+- Despite of high variability, tendencies of decreasing biomass of the nitrogen-fixing cyanobacteria (genera Aphanizomenon, Nodularia and Anabaena) are visible in the Gulf of Riga and the Arkona Sea for the period studied (1990-2012).
+The sometimes announced increase in cyanobacteria occurrence cannot be verified by the monitoring data. - The Cyanobacteria biomass fact sheet confirms the patchy distribution of cyanobacteria seen in satellite images and supports the need for data from different areas of the Baltic Sea.
+For example some years with low cyanobacteria biomass in the Arkona Sea and Bornholm Sea (2004, 2005) showed high biomass in the Eastern Gotland Sea. - Whereas satellite data present spatial distribution patterns of surface accumulations, the Cyanobacteria biomass fact sheet delivers real biomass data (on genus level) from representative stations of each sea area, independent of the weather situation of the summer.